rad-security/terraform-helm-rad-security-plugins/README.md

 This module provides a flexible way to deploy Rad Security plugins using Helm.
 It allows you to configure various components of the Rad Security suite, including Guard, SBOM, Sync, Watch, Node Agent, and K9.

-Rad Security currently requires Cert Manager to be installed prior to installing the plugins.
-This can be disabled by setting `install_cert_manager` to `false`.

 ## Features

 - Automatic cluster API key generation
 - Optional installation of cert-manager
 - Installs Rad Security plugins using Helm
 - Configurable components of the Rad Security plugins (Guard, SBOM, Sync, Watch, Node Agent, K9)

+## Requirements

+Cert Manager must be installed prior to installing the plugins.
+It can be installed by setting `install_cert_manager` to `true`.
+This will install the Cert Manager Helm Chart in the cert-manager namespace.
+If it is already installed or you do not want to install it using this method, you can set `install_cert_manager` to `false`.

 ## Usage
 To use this module, two providers are required.
 The `rad-security` provider and the `helm` provider.